iplayitoff/final-project/README.md

 # final-project
-This is for my final project at GA
+This is for my final project at GA.
+I added all of the project files.